okdistribute/hybrid-swarm/README.md

 ##### `HybridSwarm._connection(conn, opts)`

-Called when the webrtc swarm has found a new connection (or peer).
+Called when the swarm has found a new connection (or peer).

 Arguments: